CUGLiving/CAS-Clumping-Index-Products/README.md

 # CAS-Clumping-Index-Products
-The Canopy CI (clumping index) indicates the spatial distribution pattern of foliage.
-CI=1: random distribution; CI>1: regular distribution; CI<1: clumping distribution.
+The Canopy clumping index (CI) indicates the spatial distribution pattern of foliage.
+The foliage can be random distribution (CI=1), regular distribution(CI>1), and clumping distribution (CI<1).
 This software programmed by JavaScript in Goole Earth Engine （GEE） is to produce global CI products based on the remote sensing dataset.
 It is a visualization software which runs directly in the GEE to provide CI downloading at a user-defined scale.

-Now, CI products in tif format from March 1 2000 to May 1 2020, at regional or global scale, with a temporal scale ranging from daily, montly, even yearly cant be directly acquired.
+Now, CI products are released by tif format from March 1 2000 to May 1 2020, at regional or global scale, with a temporal scale ranging from daily, montly, and yearly.
 Publications to which methods and technologies were referred are listed at the end of this page.
-The program is composed of the following steps:
+The program is mainly composed of the following steps:

 1) filter image datasets by designated date range to corresponding image collections.
 2) generate multi-band image containing the required data and stack it in a image collection for CI retrieval.